shinzonetwork/app-sdk/README.md

 ### Querying your defra instance

-Querying your defra instance is made much simpler using the `queryClient` in the defra package.
+Querying your defra instance is made much simpler using the query functions in the defra package.

-Create a client with:
+Query with either `QuerySingle` or `QueryArray` for individual objects or arrays.
+You'll need to provide a graphql query string and you'll need to define a struct representing the resulting object you hope to receive.

-`client, err := NewQueryClient(defraUrl)`
+`result, err := defra.QuerySingle[MyResultStruct](myNode, ctx, queryString)`
 or
+`results, err := defra.QueryArray[MyResultStruct](myNode, ctx, queryString)`

+### Writing data to your defra instance

+Writing data to your defra instance is made simple using the `PostMutation` function in the defra package.

-`client, err := NewQueryClientFromPort(defraPort)`
+`result, err := defra.PostMutation[MyResultStruct](ctx, myNode, mutationString)`

-Then query with either `QuerySingle` or `QueryArray` for individual objects or arrays.
-You'll need to provide a graphql query string and you'll need to define a struct representing the resulting object you hope to receive.
+This function will execute a GraphQL mutation and return the result unmarshaled into your specified struct type.